Mission (LDS Church): Latin America

 The first mission in Latin America was an attempt in the 1850s by Parley P. Pratt to preach in Chile.
 He made no progress and did not make a permanent impact.

 It was not until the 1870s, after Meliton Trejo and Daniel Jones had translated the Book of Mormon into Spanish that missionary work began on a permanent footing in Mexico.
 The first mission president there was Moses Thatcher.
 Another early mission president in that land was Helaman Pratt, son of Parley and father of Rey Pratt.

 The first permanent mission in South America was formed in 1925 under the direction of Melvin J. Ballard.

 Missionary work in Central America began in the late 1940s under the supervision of the Mexican Mission.
 A separate Central American Mission was organized in November 1952.
 In 1956 Mexican Mission was again divided with the Northern Mexican Mission being formed.
-A third mission was organized in 1960, this time by splitting the Northern Mexican mission and forming the West Mexican Mission, which would latter become the Mexico Hermosillo Mission.
+A third mission was organized in 1960, this time by splitting the Northern Mexican mission and forming the West Mexican Mission, which would later become the Mexico Hermosillo Mission.